tldr-pages/tldr/README.md

     pip3 install tldr

-Then you have direct access to less complicated, easier-to-read help for commands, such as tar, which is accessible through typing `tldr tar` instead of the standard `man tar`
+Then you have direct access to less complicated, easier-to-read help for commands, such as tar, accessible through typing `tldr tar` instead of the standard `man tar`

 However, if you just want to browse without installing anything, check out the [PDF version](https://tldr.sh/assets/tldr-book.pdf),